-What Does This Red X Mean in the Hudson Valley?
+What Does This Red X Mean When You See it in the Hudson Valley?

 This symbol shall mean that structural or interior hazards exist to a degree that consideration should be given to limit fire fighting to exterior operations only, with entry only occurring for known life hazards.

 If the sign is a white rectangle than that building or home has been inspected and it does not appear to be a safety hazard.
 If the sign has a rectangle with a diagonal white line going through it, then the home or building has been deemed to have structural or interior safety hazards that interior rescue operations or fire fighters should use extreme caution when responding to a call.

 Follow this rule, if you see a red square with the white "X" do yourself and your safety a favor and stay out of that building.